hulufei/backlinks.nvim/README.md

 # README

-**backlinks.nvim** is a neovim lua plugin that allows you to find all the files in a given directory that back link to the current file.This can be useful for managing and navigating large collections of files, such as with [vimwiki](https://github.com/vimwiki/vimwiki).
+**backlinks.nvim** is a neovim lua plugin that allows you to find all the files in a given directory that back link to the current file.
+This can be useful for managing and navigating large collections of files, such as with [vimwiki](https://github.com/vimwiki/vimwiki).

 ## Installation